ziyao233/limine/PROTOCOL.md

 ```

 If a bootloader drops support for an older base revision, the bootloader must
-fail to boot a kernel requesting such base revision.
+fail to boot an executable requesting such base revision.
 If a bootloader does not yet
 support a requested base revision (i.e. if the requested base revision is higher
-than the maximum base revision supported), it must boot the kernel using any
+than the maximum base revision supported), it must boot the executable using any
-arbitrary revision it supports, and communicate failure to comply to the kernel by
+arbitrary revision it supports, and communicate failure to comply to the executable by
 *leaving the 3rd component of the base revision tag unchanged*.
-On the other hand, if the kernel's requested base revision is supported,
+On the other hand, if the executable's requested base revision is supported,
 *the 3rd component of the base revision tag must be set to 0 by the bootloader*.

 Note: this means that unlike when the bootloader drops support for an older base
-revision and *it* is responsible for failing to boot the kernel, in case the
+revision and *it* is responsible for failing to boot the executable, in case the
-bootloader does not yet support the kernel's requested base revision,
+bootloader does not yet support the executable's requested base revision,
-it is up to the kernel itself to fail (or handle the condition otherwise).
+it is up to the executable itself to fail (or handle the condition otherwise).

 For any Limine-compliant bootloader supporting base revision 3, it is *mandatory*
-to load kernels requesting higher unsupported base revisions with at least
+to load executables requesting higher unsupported base revisions with at least
 base revision 3, and it is mandatory for it to always set the 2nd component of
-the base revision tag to the base revision actually used to load the kernel,
+the base revision tag to the base revision actually used to load the executable,
 regardless of whether it was the requested one or not.

 ## Features

 The protocol is centered around the concept of request/response - collectively
-named "features" - where the kernel requests some action or information from
+named "features" - where the executable requests some action or information from
 the bootloader, and the bootloader responds accordingly, if it is capable of
 doing so.